-A. Organization includes:

-- \\\\\3 Ring Binder (in good condition) - \\\\\Tabbed/Labeled Sections (legibly written) - \\\\\Cover Sheet for Portfolio (has your name, a title for your project and some visual element) - Table of Contents Sheet (Tip use this checklist as a template!
-O ) - \\\\\Resume updated

-B. Section 1: Forms

-- \\\\\Advisor Contract - \\\\Parent/Guardian Form - \\\\\Letter of Intent (with drafts if applicable) - \\\\\Proposal (any drafts, and original signed copy by Advisor and Coordinator) - \\\\Mentor Contract - \\\\\Timelines Semesters 1 and 2 signed by Advisor with any drafts or additions

-C. Section 2: Research Paper

-- \\\\Clean, Typed Copy of Final Paper - \\\\\Final Evaluation Form with final score - \\\\\Drafts of Paper with Evaluations - \\\\\Evidence of Research (Articles, notes, Source Analysis, Bibliography, etc.)

-D. Section 3: Activity Field Experience includes:

-- \\\\\Time Logs - \\\\\Proof of Progress/ Visual Elements of Activity Field Experience - \\\\\Activity Field Experience Evaluation Form - \\\\\Reflection Paper

-E. Section 4: Student Archives

-\\\\\At least 4 articles from the following list to demonstrate your progress as a student (no article can be repeated more than twice):

-FAFSA Application Letters of Acceptance Certificates/Award Letters Job Application College/ Trade school Applications Letters of Recommendation

-Best Piece of Student Work

-F. Section 5: Thank You Notes/Final Evaluation

-Handwritten Thank You notes on cards, or BSHS letterhead for panel members (3) and 1 for your mentor (might think about one for your advisor too ;-)

-\\\\\Once your Portfolio and Reflection paper is evaluated by your advisor, put the grade sheet in your portfolio as the last article of your masterpiece.
+Α. A. Organization includes:3 - Ring Binder (i n good condition) Cover Sheet for I Sections (legibly written) Portfolio (has your name, a title for you s Sheet (Tip - use this checklist as a ter Resume - updat implace: (a) В. 3.
+Section 1: Forms Advisor Contract Parent/Guardian rom with drafts if applicable) · · · · · · · · · · · · · · · · · · · oftis, and original signed copy by Advisor or and Coordinator) Mentor Contract ints, and original signed copy by Adviso or and Coordinator) er 1 - signed by Advisor with any drafts s or additions C. C. Section 2: Research Paper • Clean, Typed Co py of Final Paper Final Evaluation Drafts of Paper w Evidence of Rese arch (Articles, notes, Source Analysis, Bibliography, etc.) D. D. Section 3: Activity Field I Experience includes: Time Logs • / Visual Elements of Activity Field Exp perience perience Evaluation Form Reflection Paper E. E. Section 4: Student Archiv At least 4 articles can be repeated more from the following list to demonstrate than twice): your progress as a student (no article Let etters of Acceptance Certificates/Award Letters Job ob Application College/ Trade school Applications Letters of Recommendation Bes Best Piece of Student Work F. Section 5: Thank You Not ank You notes on cards for panel me embers (3) and 1 for your mentor e for your advisor too;-) vyona odvisou trami in the smale de se lio and Reflection paper is evaluated by ordinators so you can be scheduled to your portfolio. ordinators so you can be scheduled to present.
+When they return it, put it in